laorent/doh-cf-workers/README.md

 ✅ **Return** to the Cloudflare Worker editor and **paste** the code (`Ctrl+V` or `Command+V`).
 ✅ **Click** `Save and Deploy` to finalize deployment.

+📌 **If you find this project helpful, please consider giving it a ⭐ on GitHub to support further development!**

 ---

 ## 3️⃣ Bind a Custom Domain